rpdelaney-archive/pwstore/README.md

 pip install python-gnupg dulwich
 ```

-There are two optional dependencies, to display passwords as QRcodes, and to copy the password to the clipboard:
+There are three optional dependencies: to display passwords as QRcodes, to copy
+the password to the clipboard, and to type the password at the current cursor
+position:
 ```
-pip install pyqrcode pyperclip
+pip install pyqrcode pyperclip pyautogui
 ```
 ### GPG
 Like password-store, pw.py uses GPG encryption to store data securely.
 For